kitnil/guix-artwork/website/posts/swh-guix.md

 tarballs.

 It is not yet clear to us what to do with plain old tarballs.
-On one hand, there are here and cannot be ignored.
+On one hand, they are here and cannot be ignored.
 Furthermore, some provide artifacts that are not in version control, such as `configure` scripts, and often enough they are accompanied by a cryptographic signature from the developers that allows recipients to _authenticate_ the code—an